JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-* For the 1st image, the model is relatively sure that this is a 50 km/h sign.
+* For the 1st image, the model is relatively sure that this is a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|